minhhoit/yacms/docs/model-customization.rst

 migrations management commands included in Django starting from version 1.7.
-In the first example above, Django's ``makemigrations`` command views the new ``image`` field on the :class:`.BlogPost` model of the :mod:`mezzanine.blog` app.
+In the first example above, Django's ``makemigrations`` command views the new ``image`` field on the :class:`.BlogPost` model of the :mod:`Yacms.blog` app.
 As such, in order to create a migration for it, the migration must be created for the blog app itself and by default would end up in the migrations directory of the blog app, which completely goes against the notion of not